 What is secondary school RSE?

-Secondary schools will cover a range of topics that are age appropriate, and build on their learning from Key Stage 2.
+Secondary schools will cover a range of topics that are age appropriate, and build on learning from Key Stage 2.
 In years 7 and 8 some of this focus will be on transitioning from primary to secondary school, and will include puberty, healthy relationships, online safety, and body image.
 More in depth subjects such as pressure, consent, contraception, sexually transmitted infections, and sex and the law being added as children move into Key Stages 3 and 4.
 By the end of secondary school, pupils will have been taught content on:

 • Families